 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A venture or guess that has only the slightest chance of succeeding or being accurate.‘it's a long shot, but well worth trying’
+[in singular] An attempt or guess that has only the slightest chance of succeeding or being accurate.‘it's a long shot, but well worth trying’

 - ‘I know it is still a long shot to win the league title.’